Minnesota-Florida✈️-Wisconsin

 The trip to FL was also a chance for Grandma to spoil us with a stay at the Sheraton Vistana Resort for some play and some fun.
 We even took in a hibachi diner at Kobe Steakhouse, which the boys loved!
 Our first flight as a family goes down as a success… with no TSA involvement :)

 We are through security and ready to board our first plane as a family!
-I said through Security so prayers answered :)
+I said “through Security” so first prayers answered :)

-Robert is nervous-excited but he gets what’s coming!
+Robert is nervous-excited but he gets what’s about to happen!

 Won’t go into details but Sun Country is a discount airline based out of Minneapolis.
-They have the best priced fairs and Vince used them to get to Seattle after moving Casper from North Carolina to Minneapolis early this summer; however, the airline has a few NOT SO FAMILY FRIENDLY policies.
-While a few airlines have piled on with all the upcharges and added fees, Sun Country charged for everything from snacks on the plane to seat selection.
-But here is the sticky point, you don’t have to pay but then the computer “randomly” seats your party and their stated policy is that anyone over 6 yrs old can be sat on their own.
+They have the best priced fairs out of Minneapolis for sure.
+Vince used them to get to Seattle after moving Casper from North Carolina to Minneapolis early this summer; however, the airline has a few NOT SO FAMILY FRIENDLY policies.
+While many airlines have piled on with all the upcharges and added fees, Sun Country charged for everything from snacks on the plane, carry-on bags, and seat selection.
+But here is the sticky point, you don’t have to pay for your seat but if you don’t their computer “randomly” seats your party and their stated policy is that anyone over 6 yrs old can be sat on their own.
 Also, disabilities do not qualify for an exemption to paying for your seat selection for parent and child.
-Vince was not pleased with their policies and he’s cheap so he discussed the policies with management…
+Vince was not pleased with their policies and he’s cheap so he discussed the policies with management… While a manager did respond on phone and via email, they were not successful in defending their policy beyond paying for seat selection if you have children or a disabled member of your party.
+Vince was/is not a fan.

 Vince missed the signage but this is us at Chuy’s, our favorite restaurant that we have been missing since we left Texas… that’s a long time!